 Garrett Counseling Services Offers Pediatric Counseling

-Our pediatric counseling center, with locations in Boaz, Huntsville and Jacksonville treats children through the age of 18.
+Our pediatric counseling center, with locations in Albertville / Boaz, Huntsville and Jacksonville treats children through the age of 18.
 If you are looking for alternatives for your child’s treatment of ADHD or just curious if a combination of counseling with medication would be best for your child, our trained counselors at Garrett Counseling have the experience and are ready to help!

 For your safety and convenience, we offer online real-time video counseling sessions and in-person counseling.
-Our pediatric counseling center in Boaz or our other locations are waiting to hear from you.
+Our pediatric counseling center in Albertville / Boaz or our other locations are waiting to hear from you.
 Don’t delay in contacting us today at (256) 239-5662 or through our contact form and start your child on their journey to increased self-esteem, self-empowerment, and growth.